-Issue/Limiting Factor being addressed: Riparian and sediment.
+Issue/Limiting Factor being addressed: Riparian habitat quality and sedimentation.

-Action to be taken: Invasive species control and re-vegetation for Big River then expand to the rest of basin.
+Action to be taken: Invasive species control and revegetation for Big River then expand to the rest of basin.

-Stocks being affected: Sockeye, Chinook, Steelhead, Cutthroat and Coho.
+Stocks being affected: Sockeye, Chinook & Coho salmon, Steelhead and Cutthroat trout.